Chlorine Dioxide Disinfection

 - Legionella control

 - CIP rinse waters

 - Other water disinfection, cool water, process water, hot and cold water services.

-Also available from GPC Clear Solutions is Clorious – Stabilised Chlorine Dioxide Solution.
+Also available from GPC Clear Solutions is an amazing product called Clorious – Stabilised Chlorine Dioxide Solution.
 The advantages of Clorious over traditional chlorine dioxide is no mixing is involved and can be far safer to use.